The park is open 7 a.m.-sunset. The campground is open daily May-September and on weekends and holidays October-April.

-Permitted on leash no longer than 6' in length.
+Permitted on leashes no longer than 6 feet.
 License required.
-Dogs are allowed on the lawn around the swimming lagoon but not on the sand/beach.
+Dogs are not allowed on the swimming lagoon beach.

-There are 200 picnic tables with barbecues located throughout the park, plus five group picnic areas that may be reserved.
-Call (707) 565-2041 for reservations.
+Spring Lake has 200 picnic tables with barbecues throughout the park and five group picnic areas available for reservation at (707) 565-2041.

-Fishing at the lake is very popular.
+Fishing is a popular activity on Spring Lake.
 Large-mouth bass, sunfish and catfish can be caught year-round.
-A California fishing license is required for ages 16 and over.
+A California fishing license is required for fishermen 16 and older.

 Spring Lake Regional Park Trails